rotorflight/rotorflight-configurator/HOWTO.md

 ### Desktop

-1. Start the dev server `make watch`
+1. Start the dev server `make dev-server`
-2. Run `make dev`
+2. Run `make dev-client`

-**Note:** The NW.js SDK needs to be downloaded the first time `make dev` runs, and may take some time to complete.
+**Note:** The NW.js SDK needs to be downloaded the first time `make dev-client` runs, and may take some time to complete.

 ### Android